jakobvaa/trello-relative-due-date/src/README.md

 * Select member(s) or observer(s) from list

 Assignees will be notified of any changes to this activity (card).
-Any member can assign tasks.
-For example, the local chair can assign an activity to his local team.
-His team can be registered as observers.

 ### View assigned tasks